NFontrodona/Lazyparser/docs/documentation.md

 ```
 where `param` is the name of the parameter you want to use the custom type for.

+!!! note

-Note that the type of param given in the function signature should be `int` in this case otherwise you will get an warning telling you that the click type will be applied.
+  the type of param given in the function signature should be `int` in this case otherwise you will get an warning telling you that the click type will be applied.

 ### Example: